PSE meat: Genetics

-Within the swine industry, two separate genes have found to influence the incidence of PSE meat conditions.
-The first gene discovered was named the Halothane gene, Hal, because researchers noticed that pigs with this specific genotype developed PSE meat after being anesthetized with the halothane drug.
+In the swine industry, the RYR1 gene, which encodes the ryanodine receptor protein, RyR1, was found to influence the incidence of PSE meat conditions.
+Upon discovery, this gene was named the Halothane gene, Hal, because researchers noticed that pigs with this specific genotype developed PSE meat after being anesthetized with the halothane drug.
+The RyR1 protein is the channel responsible for controlling the Ca2+ release from the sarcoplasmic reticulum in skeletal muscle.
+A mutation found in this gene is likely responsible for the majority of PSE pork problems.
 However, the Hal gene is only responsible for about 25-35% of the PSE meat processed at abattoirs.
-Another gene, RYR1, encodes the ryanodine receptor protein, RyR1, the channel responsible for controlling the Ca2+ release from the sarcoplasmic reticulum in skeletal muscle.
-A mutation found in this gene is likely responsible for the majority of PSE pork problems.
-The RN- dominant allele (RyR1 defective channel) increases the glycogen content of the muscle, resulting in lower pH.
+Another gene, PRKAG3, commonly also known as the Rendement Napole (RN) gene, affects pork quality in a similar way but through a different mechanism.
+The RN- dominant allele increases the glycogen content of the muscle, resulting in lower ultimate pH, a phenomen known as 'acid meat' or the 'Hampshire effect'.

-The allele for ryanodin was first known as the "Rendement Napole" (RN) gene and Pork Quality, and the possible crossings are explained in the Table below.

 The poultry industry is still currently trying to identify and eliminate genes that may be responsible for predisposing birds to PSE meat.